flyingyang/learngit/readme.txt

-This is continul learning of git.
+This is continue learning of git.
 Creating a new branch of git is very quick and simple.
+This is a test of branch managerment.